voidism/mfcc_extractor/README.md

 # MFCC extractor
-Simple one-line scripts to extract reliable MFCC features from librosa into HDF5 format file.
+Simple one-line scripts to extract reliable MFCC features with librosa and store in HDF5 format file.

 ## Requirements
 ```